Consumer Information

 -

-Participation in athletic programs is first determined via the Eligibility Guidelines
+Participation in ºÚÁÏÕýÄÜÁ¿C athletic programs is determined by the Eligibility Guidelines, which outline academic and enrollment requirements for student-athletes.

 -